An Overview of Insurance Web Aggregator License

-In India, a web aggregator provides information on the various insurance products offered by insurance companies.
-Insurance web aggregators allow buyers to compare different insurance products along with their features and prices.
-However, these web aggregators need to obtain the Insurance Web Aggregator License before commencing any aggregation activity through their website.
+In India, a Web Aggregator provides information on the various insurance products offered by insurance companies.
+Insurance Web Aggregators allow buyers to compare different insurance products along with their features and prices.
+However, these web aggregators must obtain the Insurance Web Aggregator License before commencing any aggregation activity through their website.

-The main reason behind the introduction of Insurance Web Aggregators in India was to educate people and make them aware about the various insurance products.
+The main reason behind introducing Insurance Web Aggregators in India was to educate people and make them aware of the various insurance products.
 Earlier, people used to consult insurance agents before buying any insurance policies, against which agents used to charge a high commission.
-Therefore, the IRDAI came up with the idea of introducing a transparent, digital and highly regulated platform to minimise the malpractices of charging unnecessary commissions by insurance agents.
+Therefore, the IRDAI came up with introducing a transparent, digital and highly regulated platform to minimize the malpractices of charging unnecessary commissions by insurance agents.
 Insurance Web Aggregators also provide the facility of policy comparison so that customers can make more informed decisions for their insurance needs.

 Concept of Insurance Web Aggregator